Genesis HealthCare

-Genesis HealthCare is a provider of short-term post-acute, rehabilitation, skilled nursing and long-term care services.
-As of January 2017, Genesis operates approximately 500 skilled nursing centers and assisted/senior living residences in 34 states across the United States.
+Genesis HealthCare provides short-term post-acute, rehabilitation, skilled nursing and long-term care services.
+According to data provided by the Centers for Medicare & Medicaid, as of November 1, 2023, Genesis owned or operated 290 skilled nursing facilities with 34,047 beds through 105 affiliates in 25 states in the United States.
 Genesis also supplies rehabilitation therapy to approximately 1,700 healthcare providers in 45 states and the District of Columbia.
-Genesis has approximately 80,000 employees.
-Genesis HealthCare is headquartered in Kennett Square, Pennsylvania.
+The company is headquartered in Kennett Square, Pennsylvania.

 History

 20th century

 Genesis Health Ventures was founded by Michael R. Walker and Richard R. Howard in 1985, with the acquisition of nine centers.
 Between 1985 and 1998, Genesis Health Ventures grew from a $32 million to a $2.4 billion public company through the acquisition of nursing homes and services, including rehabilitation therapy, diagnostic testing, respiratory therapy, and pharmacy companies.

-In 1999, the federal government made cuts to Medicare, which at that time funded the majority of care for patients admitted to Genesis Centers from hospitals.

 21st century

 Genesis Health Ventures filed for Chapter 11 bankruptcy the following year, in 2000.
 In 2001, the company reorganized and reemerged from bankruptcy.
+Walker stepped down as CEO in 2002, a role he held since 1985.

 In 2003, Genesis Health Ventures separated the company's in-patient care and pharmacy divisions.
 As part of the separation, Genesis Health Ventures adopted NeighborCare pharmacy division's trade name, and spun off the company's Genesis ElderCare Skilled Nursing Centers and Assisted Living and Independent Living Communities, as well as Genesis Rehabilitation Therapy Services, into a new entity – Genesis HealthCare Corporation.

 NeighborCare, which traded on NASDAQ as NCRX, was acquired by Omnicare in 2005.

 On July 13, 2007, Formation Capital and JER Partners completed the acquisition of Genesis HealthCare Corporation.
-The total enterprise value of the transaction was approximately $2.0 billion.
+The total enterprise value of the transaction was approximately $1.52 billion.
 Genesis' shareholders received $69.35 in cash for each share of Genesis' common stock that they held.